telerik/kendo-ui-core/docs/web/menu/overview.md

         </li>
     </ul>

-Creating a Kendo UI Menu from the above DOM will result in the following HTML markup:
+To create a Kendo UI Menu based on the example above, elaborate on the DOM elements in the way demonstrated by the code below.

+###### Example

     <ul id="MenuID" class="k-widget k-menu">
         <li class="k-item k-state-default"><span class="k-link">root item 1</span></li>